umrgit123/UMR-Weather-Widget/README.md

 Weather widget - HTML, CSS, Javascript

 Simple weather widget
-Contains three files - CSS, Javascript and html
+Contains three files - CSS, Javascript and html.

 Script generates a div and writes to DOM.

 To use the widget: